 8. Rinse & Dry

-How to Clean your Atomizing Essential Oil Diffuser
+How to Clean your Atomizing Essential Oil Diffuser:

-2. Rubbing Alcohol
+Step: 2.
+Rubbing Alcohol

-Dip a cotton swab or use another soft tip applicator.
+Then, dip a cotton swab or use another soft tip applicator.
 With the rubbing alcohol applied, simply run your saturated swab or soft cloth over all the areas of the diffuser.

-Add oils, relax and enjoy!
+Done!
+Add oils, relax, and enjoy!

-How to Clean your Nebulizing Essential Oil Diffuser
+How to Clean your Nebulizing Essential Oil Diffuser:

 (General Care & Cleaning)

-1. Remove the Reservoir
+Step 1: Remove the Reservoir

-Like with any cleaning, initially the reservoir should be emptied completely.
+Secondly, when initiating cleaning of a diffuser, the reservoir should be emptied completely.

-3. Add Rubbing Alcohol
+Step 3: Add Rubbing Alcohol

-4. Use a Pipette:
+Step 4: Use a Pipette:

-The next step involves the micro-tubes.
-The small micro-tubes can get clogged rather easily with some essential oils.
-In this case use a dropper size pipette with your rubbing alcohol and literally squirt the alcohol into the micro-tubes.
+Micro-tubes can get clogged rather easily with essential oils.
+Likewise, how we used the dropper in the previous step, use a dropper size pipette with your rubbing alcohol and squirt the alcohol into the micro-tubes.

-5. Gentle Shake
+Step 5: Gentle Shake

 Step 6: Finish with a Swirl

-How to Deep Clean your Nebulizing Aromatherapy Diffuser
+How to Deep Clean your Nebulizing Aromatherapy Diffuser:

 Because with deep cleaning you’ll be using hot water (140-190F), make sure to take any safety precautions.

-Heat up your water.
+Next, heat up your water.
 You can use a thermometer to monitor temperature.

 Place the glass reservoir in a container or small bucket to soak and help with keeping the area clean.

 Pour this mixture into the same container as you have your glass reservoir.
-Make sure you have some sudsy-like build-up from the soap and water.
+Above all, make sure you have some sudsy-like build-up, from the soap and water.

-Again, depending on the severity of the oil build-up it may require more or less soap.
+Again, depending on the severity of the oil build-up, it may require more or less soap.

-5. Let Sit
+Step 5: Let Sit